stgmakarov/openclaw-searxng-plugin/README.md

 - The plugin default URL is `http://127.0.0.1:8080`
 - `json` must be enabled in `search.formats`, otherwise the plugin will not work
-- Use your own random value for `server.secret_key`
+- Generate your own random value for `server.secret_key`
+- `use_default_settings.engines.keep_only` is the easiest way to keep only the engines you want
+- `yandex` is supported by SearXNG and can be enabled like any other engine by name

 ## Configuration